374 lines

 specify can be used to release resources like files or network connections.

-Were introducing <code>Drop</code> in the context of smart pointers because the
+We’re introducing <code>Drop</code> in the context of smart pointers because the

 functionality of the <code>Drop</code> trait is almost always used when implementing a

 smart pointer.
-For example, <code>Box&lt;T&gt;</code> customizes <code>Drop</code> to deallocate the space
+For example, <code>Box<T></code> customizes <code>Drop</code> to deallocate the space

 on the heap that the box points to.</p>